 First stage (induction).
 This stage should last for two weeks.
-The Atkins diet is really quite simple.
+The Atkins diet is quite simple.
 You do not count calories.
 You do not count protein.
 You do not count fat.
-You can eat all the fat you desire but trans fats should be avoided.
-You do have to count carbohydrates and they are very limited in the first stage, you can have up to 20 grams a day preferably in the form of salads or uncooked vegetables.
-Starch, grains, sugar, fruit and alcohol is prohibited.
+You can eat all the fat you desire, but trans fats should be avoided.
+You do have to count carbohydrates, and they are very limited in the first stage, you can have up to 20 grams a day preferably in the form of salads or uncooked vegetables.
+Starch, grains, sugar, fruit, and alcohol is prohibited.
 Coffee was initially not allowed because it could stimulate cravings.
 In a new version of the Atkins Diet, “The new Atkins” coffee is allowed because it me stimulate fat burning.

 Weight loss is usually quick and may be quite dramatic in the first stage.
-The weight loss is due in large part to loss of water and bloat because insulin´s message to the kidneys to store salt is reduced.
+The weight loss is due in large part to a loss of water and bloat because insulin’s message to the kidneys to store salt is reduced.

-Atkins suggested that you relatively soon move second phase although you may continue in the first stage for up to four weeks.
+Atkins suggested that you relatively soon move to the second phase although you may stay in the first stage for up to four weeks.
 The second stage is called “ongoing weight loss” (OWL).
-In this stage you have to define what is called “Critical Carbohydrate Level for Loosing” (CCLL).
+In this stage, you have to define what is called “Critical Carbohydrate Level for Losing” (CCLL).
 This is done by slowly adding back carbohydrates at a rate of 5 grams per week which allows you to eat 25 grams a day for the first week of the second stage.
 If you continue to loose weight, you go up to 30 grams a day for a week.
 This is continued until weight loss stalls, and then you cut back to the previous level.
 That level is defined as CCL.

-When you are 5 to 10 pounds from your goal you move to the the third phase (premaintenance).
-In this phase you increase your carbs by another 10 per day for a week.
-Again you are looking for the level of carbohydrate consumption that will let you keep loosing, although at a much slower rate than before.
+When you are 5 to 10 pounds from your goal you move to the third phase (premaintenance).
+In this phase, you increase your carbs by another 10 per day for a week.
+Again you are looking for the level of carbohydrate consumption that will let you keep losing, although at a much slower rate than before.
 Atkins thought it was important at this stage to slow the weight loss down to less than a pound a week for 2 to 3 months.
-At this stage you are adapting to a new long term lifestyle and preparing for the fourth step (Lifetime maintenance) where you will eat the amount of carbs that lets you stay at the weight achieved.
-The amount of carbohydrates people can eat at this stage varies very much but is usually between 25-90 gram a day, sometimes more among those who exercise much.
+At this stage, you are adapting to a new long-term lifestyle and preparing for the fourth step (Lifetime maintenance) where you will eat the amount of carbs that lets you stay at the weight achieved.
+How much carbohydrates people can eat at this stage varies very much but is usually between 25-90 gram a day, sometimes more among those who exercise much.

 Many scientific studies have indicated that low carbohydrate diets may indeed be very effective to treat obesity.
 Many respected universities and medical clinics, like the Mayo Clinic, consider low carbohydrate diets to be important tools to fight obesity.
-Research indicates that low carbohydrate diets may improve diabetic control, increase HDL cholesterol (the “good cholesterol) and lower the amount of triglycerides in the blood which is considered positive.
+Research indicates that low-carbohydrate diets may improve diabetic control, increase HDL-cholesterol (the “good cholesterol) and lower the concentration of triglycerides in the blood which is considered positive.